 You learn a sequence of movements at your own pace; the role in Mysore room as a teacher is to give specific instruction on how to safely and affectively practice yoga so that you can do yoga on your own, and be confident in what you are doing.

 Each asana is taught one at a time during Mysore practice.
-Once you understand how to navigate your limbs into a posture and you remember how to approach it safely, you receive the next posture.
+Once you understand how to navigate your limbs into a posture and you remember how to approach it safely, you learn the next posture.
 So you don’t start out with a difficult posture, you start slowly and build one upon the other.

 When you come to a Mysore class, there are all ages and levels of people practicing; there could be a beginner right next to an advanced student.
 Don’t be fooled by the more advanced practitioner, they too had to start somewhere!
 In the beginning you may only learn a few postures.
 Over time, and as you become more capable, you add more postures onto your routine.